Asking the Embarrassing Questions: My Interview With a Urologist

 Q: Why does MS affect the bladder?

-The bladder is a surprisingly complex organ that requires nerves, neurotransmitters, and muscles to work in synch.
-Urination requires complex communication between neural circuits in the brain and the spinal cord and the muscles in the bladder and urethra.1 Neurogenic bladder is a term we use when a person has bladder dysfunction because of a neurological issue, like MS.
+The bladder is a surprisingly complex organ that requires nerves, neurotransmitters, and muscles to work in sync.
+Neurogenic bladder is a term we use when a person has bladder dysfunction because of a neurological issue, like MS.1

 - Recurrent urinary tract infections (UTI)